AY2526S1-CS2103T-T15-2/tp/docs/UserGuide.md

 Format: `sort_appointment`
 1. `sort_appointment -i` sort appointment by order in which appointment was inserted/added into iCon
-2. `sort_appointment -a` sort appointment by the id's alphabetical order
+2. `sort_appointment -a` sort appointment by the ID's alphabetical order
 3. `sort_appointment -da` sort appointment by date in ascending order
 4. `sort_appointment -dd` sort appointment by date in descending order